Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Exiles in Cafes
+Exiles in Cafés

 Although al-Bayati's poetry focused much on politics, his later poetry was influenced by Sufism, the mystical branch of Islam.
 Although he bristled at the tight government control of artists, he did not complain about government control of the media.

-His books are sold in many Baghdad bookshops.
+Despite the poet’s life-long anti-government stance, hisbooks are sold in many Baghdad bookshops.
 About writing, the poet has explained, "Writing is a difficult art.
 It not only requires talent, but also thought and linguistic ability.
 Without these the human being could never become a writer."